Scientific

 Throughout most of the early 1800's, arsenic was a key ingredient in two green pigments: Scheele's Green and Emerald Green.
 Scheele's Green was commonly used in wallpaper and paints, and even some childrens toys.
 Emerald Green was used as a paint and a fabric colorant, but also as an insecticide (and yet thought it was fine for humans...?).
 Of course, arsenic is toxic to humans in very low concentrations, so these pigments were phased out by the late 19th century.

 These pigments were also used in book bindings, and more likely than not, on a book in a library near you (panic! well maybe not that but).
 So The University of Washington Library had some books (50) that they wanted to test for arsenic.
-In total, we found that 9 of them contained arsenic using X-Ray Fluoresence, most likely in the form of Scheele's Green or Emerald Green.
-They can be differentiated using Raman analysis, which we plan to do soon.
+In total, we found that 9 of them contained arsenic using X-Ray Fluoresence.
+Raman spectroscopy was used to determine that all books were pigmented with Emerald Green.

 If you are wondering if a book you have uses an arsenic green, they were usually produced between 1830 and 1870, and are highly decorated with gold titling or detailing.
 The arsenic green looks like the book shown below (along with its XRF spectrum).
 To learn more, check out the Poison Book Project.